dniccum/nova-custom-email-sender/README.md

     * Via ad-hoc email input with email address validation
     * A simple toggle to send the message to all of your users
 * Leverages the [Quill](https://quilljs.com/docs) WYSIWYG editor with the ability to customize the available buttons/functionality for your users
+* Upload a basic HTML file to pre-populate the content for your message
 * Language localization
 * Preview the message before it's sent
-* Various settings to adjust this tool to your installation.
+* Various settings to adjust this tool to your installation

 ## Installation